 I was recently asked by a reader how to fold a fitted sheet so that they stop looking so messed up when in the cupboard.
 She had been having issues with the sheets that have elastic all around, because they just kept springing out of shape when she tried to fold them neatly.
 There HAD to be an easy way, right?
 Well – yes – there is!.
 Frankly, this is something that I’ve tried many methods for until I came across the one that worked best for me, so I thought a step by step guide was in order today, and I really hope this helps you too.

-How many times have you grabbed an elasticated sheet from the dryer and tried to put it away neatly?
+How many times have you grabbed an elasticated sheet from the dryer and tried to put it away neatly? (a flat sheet is so easy in comparison, right?!)

 You end up scrunching it up into a relatively tidy (!) ball, and stuffing it into the cupboard.